naveenrajan/CapstoneProject/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Objective
+In this project, we will study in details the area classification using Foursquare data and machine learning segmentation and clustering.
+The aim of this project is to segment areas of Kuala Lumpur and Johor Bahru based on the most common places captured from Foursquare.

+Using segmentation and clustering, we hope we can determine:
+- the similarity or dissimilarirty of both cities
+- classification of area located inside the city whether it is residential, tourism places, or others

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for